Ethtrade Review – Is Ethtrade a Scam or Legitimate? Read Before You Invest

 I don’t like the reliance on Ponzi scheme in order to make bad money.
 I do not believe in HYIP because they are too risky and most of them are not legitimate.

 If you really want to make some investment, you could possibly look into legitimate companies such as Genesis Mining.
-It is a company that sells mining contracts for Bitcoin and other cryptocurrency.
+It is a company that sells mining contracts for Bitcoin and Ethereum.